 For more details, consult this article.

-When Screens connects to a Windows computer, it is actually connecting to a VNC/SSH server running on that computer.
-To authenticate with Screens, you must use the credentials configured in the VNC/SSH server, not your Windows username/password.
+When Screens connects to a computer other than a Mac, it is actually connecting to a VNC/SSH server running on that computer.
+To authenticate with Screens, you must use the credentials configured in the VNC/SSH server, not your username/password.